Anusha-017/LIC-LAB-1/README.md

    ### Inference:

-1.DC Analysis- Determines the quiescent operating point(Q point) and ensures the NMOS operates in the saturation region for proper amplification.

-2.AC Analysis- it is observed that the load capacitance introduces a dominant pole at the output, limiting the high-frequency response of the amplifier.

-Hence, the CS amplifier design meets the required specifications and demonstrates proper biasing, gain performance, and bandwidth characteristics

-3.Transient Analysis-Validates the amplifier’s response to a time-varying signal.
-Confirms signal amplification and phase inversion, which is a characteristic of a common source amplifier.

-4.Frequency Response -
+1.DC Analysis-
+* DC AnalysisParameter Tuning for Target Bias: The initial LTspice operating point simulation did not yield the desired drain current ($I_D$).The data table illustrates the direct proportionality between the transistor's channel width and its drain current
+* Confirmation of Amplifier operating point : The final calculation verifies that the tuned MOSFET is operating in the saturation region.
+Because the drain-source voltage ($V_{DS}$) is 1V, and it satisfies the amplifier condition VDS>=VGS-VTH ; $V_{DS} > V_{OV}$ (where $V_{OV}$ is the overdrive voltage), the transistor is correctly biased to amplify AC signals without immediate clipping.
+* Established Q-Point: The concluding quiescent operating point (Q-point) for this amplifier stage is finalized at $V_{DS} =$ 1V and $I_D =$ 200µA.
+This sets the stable DC baseline upon which the transient AC signals will ride.

+2.Transient Analysis-

+*Signal Amplification (Voltage Gain)The transient analysis confirms that the circuit is actively amplifying the small AC input signal.By evaluating the peak-to-peak voltages using the plot cursors, the input swing ($\Delta V_{in}$) is approximately $19.13\text{ mV}$ and the amplified output swing ($\Delta V_{out}$) is approximately $56.7\text{ mV}$.This yields a simulated practical voltage gain of $A_v = \frac{\Delta V_{out}}{\Delta V_{in}} \approx 2.96\text{ V/V}$

+*Phase Inversion (180° Phase Shift)The combined graph displaying both $V_{in}$ (blue) and $V_{out}$ (green) clearly illustrates signal inversion.When the input signal rises to its positive peak, the output signal falls to its lowest trough.
+*Theoretical and Simulated values of gain  difference is likely due to the simulation factoring in the transistor's internal output resistance ($r_o$) due to channel length modulation, which sits in parallel with $R_D$ and lowers the overall gain.

+3.AC Analysis-

-Bandwidth and Cutoff Frequency This is where the capacitor makes a difference:
+* Bandwidth and Cutoff Frequency This is where the capacitor makes a difference:

 Without Capacitor: The bandwidth is extremely high at $42.33\text{ GHz}$.
 The amplifier can sustain its gain at very high frequencies because it isn't fighting against a heavy capacitive load.

 With Capacitor: The bandwidth drops significantly to $24.27\text{ MHz}$.The $1.5\text{ pF}$ capacitor, combined with the output resistance of the amplifier ($5\text{ k}\Omega$ resistor $R_1$), creates a low-pass filter effect.
 This combination forms a "dominant pole" that shunts high-frequency AC signals to ground much earlier than the intrinsic MOSFET would on its own.

+Hence, the CS amplifier design meets the required specifications and demonstrates proper biasing, gain performance, and bandwidth characteristics